M1st3r-G/ALittleDandelion/README.md

   - PlatRender subscribes to the RefreshEvent?
   - Leads To Overlap in the DebugDisplay
 - SaveFiles include Evniroment in seeds
-- Let the SaveFile Controller Adjust the
+- Let the SaveFile Controller Adjust the Data